-The definition of a team for this purpose is "A team consists of four players and does not include the - The definition of a team for this purpose is "A team consists of four players and does not include the fifth or coach". - 4.
-For competitive play, it is the responsibility of the team to complete and submit the following forms to the NOCA office, one (1) week prior to the start of the event: - a) Member Facility Verification Form - b) Participant Form (Youth or Adult depending on event) Competition Forms - 5.
-A team advancing to the next level of competition must retain three (3) of the original team members as shown on their team and member facility certification form. - a) Teams may only add one (1) player who has played in a previous level of the competition, including fifth players. (see notwithstanding below) - b) Teams may declare a fifth player prior to the start of any level of competition.

-Exception for Mixed Doubles - A team advancing to the next level of competition must retain both original team members.
+- 5. A team advancing to the next level of competition must retain three (3) of the original team members as shown on their team and member facility certification form. - a) Teams may only add one (1) player who has played in a previous level of the competition, including fifth players. (see notwithstanding below) - b) Teams may declare a fifth player prior to the start of any level of competition. - Exception for Mixed Doubles A team advancing to the next level of competition must retain both original team members.

-Notwithstanding rule 4 (a), the Competitions committee may allow a second substitution under extenuating circumstances only.
+Notwithstanding rule 5 (a), the Competitions committee may allow a second substitution under extenuating circumstances only.
 Teams may apply for special consideration to the Competitions committee and the decision of the committee is final.